vladimir1284/micropython-modbus/README.md

 Use the provided example scripts [read RTU](examples/read_registers_rtu.sh) or [read TCP](examples/read_registers_tcp.sh) to read the data from the devices.
-This requires the [modules submodule](modules) to be cloned as well and the required packages being installed as described in the modules README file.
+This requires the [modules submodule][ref-github-be-python-modules] to be cloned as well and the required packages being installed as described in the modules README file.

 ### Register configuration